 What this page refuses to claim

-It refuses to claim that a certificate creates a job, that a program guarantees funding, that a bootcamp outcome applies to you, that a salary median is your likely starting pay, or that a single job-posting snapshot proves previous-year demand.
+It refuses to claim that a certificate creates a job, that a program guarantees funding, that a bootcamp outcome applies to you, that a salary median is your likely starting pay, or that a single job-posting snapshot proves demand-trend.
 Those refusals are not hedging.
 They are what make the recommendation usable when your cash and time are constrained.

 Frequently asked questions